4.1 – Quick recap

 We discussed this in the previous chapter, but just to refresh your memory – there is no set rule from the IT department to quantify ‘frequency’ or determine ‘long term’.

-Do note, if you are indulging in equity delivery based trades as frequent as a few times every week, it would be best to consider all of them as ‘trades’ and classifying income from them as business income instead of capital gains.
+Do note, if you are indulging in equity delivery based trades as frequently as a few times every week, it would be best to consider all of them as ‘trades’ and classifying income from them as business income instead of capital gains.

 Reiterating again that if investing/trading on the markets is the only source of income, and even if you are trading with moderate frequency, it is best to classify income from all your equity trades as a business income instead of capital gains.